List of UK top-ten singles in 1971: Charity singles

 George Harrison released the single "Bangla Desh" as a follow-up to debut solo single "My Sweet Lord".
 The single highlighted the plight of refugees in Bangladesh (previously known as East Pakistan) after the country was hit by the 1970 Bhola cyclone.
 The song was performed by Harrison at The Concert for Bangladesh, a benefit concert to aid victims and survivors.
 The single charted in the UK at number ten on 28 August 1971.

 Best-selling singles

 George Harrison had the best-selling single of the year with "My Sweet Lord".
 The single spent ten weeks in the top 10 (including five weeks at number one), sold over 890,000 copies and was certified silver by the BPI.
 "Maggie May"/"Reason to Believe" by Rod Stewart came in second place, selling more than 615,000 copies and losing out by around 275,000 sales.
-Middle of the Road's "Chirpy Chirpy Cheep Cheep", "Knock Three Times" from Dawn featuring Tony Orlando and "Hot Love" by T. Rex made up the top five.
+Middle of the Road's "Chirpy Chirpy Cheep Cheep", "Knock Three Times" from Tony Orlando and Dawn and "Hot Love" by T. Rex made up the top five.
 Singles by The Mixtures, The New Seekers, Diana Ross, The Tams and T. Rex ("Get It On") were also in the top ten best-selling singles of the year.